gecko0307/dagon/doc/Post-Processing.md

 ];
 ```

 Alternatively, color grading can be done using a LUT (lookup table), a 3D texture that maps RGB values to adjusted color space.
-This is a very flexible approach that allows to "bake" color modifications using any external image editor.
+This is a very flexible approach that allows to "bake" non-linear color modifications using any external image editor.
 If LUT is used, `cc.*` parameters are ignored, and color adjustment is overridden with color lookup from a texture.

 * `lut.enabled` - disables or enables LUT color grading
 * `lut.file` - path to the LUT file, usually a lossless image that encodes a 3D color space.
 This parameter supports DDS 3D texture and GPUImage LUT (see below).
 The loaded LUT is automatically converted to 3D texture, enabling efficient trilinear sampling in the shader